 Looking At PayPal Holdings's Recent Whale Trades

-Someone with a lot of money to spend has taken a bearish stance on PayPal Holdings (NASDAQ:PYPL).
+Someone with a lot of money to spend has taken a bullish stance on PayPal Holdings (NASDAQ:PYPL).

 And retail traders should know.